Special Opportunities for Franklin & Marshall Students

 To be considered for a Courtney Adams Music Award, applicants must submit an application for general admission, as well as a Music Award application, by January 15.

-As noted on the application, auditions for the scholarship will be held on:
+As noted on the application, auditions for the award will be held on:

 December 13 and December 15 - 2:00am - 6:00pm